 PHYS 351.
 Analog Electronics.
 (2 Credits)

 Basic principles of electronic circuits and devices.
 AC and DC circuit fundamentals, filters, diodes, transistors, amplifiers, and operational amplifiers.
 Four hours lecture, three hours laboratory.
+Cross-listed with ENGR 351.
 Prerequisite: PHYS 232.
 Pre or Corequisite: PHYS 334.

 PHYS 352.
 Computer Data Acquisition.
 (2 Credits)